ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/README.md

 -   [LICENSE.md](/LICENSE.md): Creative Commons License (inherited form [PELIC's Liscense](https://github.com/ELI-Data-Mining-Group/PELIC-dataset?tab=readme-ov-file#11-license))
 -   [Future Tense Construction Preference in L2 English Learners.pdf](/Future Tense Construction Preference in L2 English Learners.pdf) - Accompanying Presentation (many updates have been made)
 -   [.gitignore](/.gitignore): Standard R .gitgnore with addition of `large_data/*` (See Below)

+Note on `large_data`: some files are time consuming to create, or cannot fit in GitHub.
+These files are created in production if they are not found in the immediate subdirectory `large_data`